Chili Crisp Recipe

 • Sugar: The small amount of sugar here helps to balance the heat and provide a nicer mouthfeel, I don’t recommend skipping it.

-• Fresh Minced Garlic: This is the only ingredient that you’ll need to buy fresh, but it gives so much more flavor than dehydrated garlic or garlic powder.
+• Fresh Minced Garlic: This is the only ingredient you’ll need to buy fresh, but it gives much more flavor than dehydrated garlic or garlic powder.
 I use a microplane to mince the garlic, but a garlic press also works.

 How to Make Chili Crisp Oil